samurai00/race-dns-proxy/README.md

 - Built with Rust for high performance and reliability
 - Configurable DNS providers via TOML configuration

+## Technology Stack

+- **hickory-dns**: Used for DNS protocol operations and DoH support.
+- **tokio**: Provides the asynchronous runtime for handling concurrent DNS queries.
+- ...

 ## Configuration

 Create or modify `config.toml` to configure DNS providers: